 'The priority Port of Hay Point/Mackay will maximise opportunities to connect diverse regional industries with global markets, supporting resilient and prosperous communities.
-Sustainable development across the ports of Hay Point and Mackay will optimise economic opportunities while also protecting the Outstanding Universal Value of the Great Barrier Reef World Heritage Area within and surrounding the master planned area by managing potential impacts on cultural, social and environmental values.'
+Sustainable development across the ports of Hay Point and Mackay will optimise economic, environmental and social opportunities while also protecting the Outstanding Universal Value of the Great Barrier Reef World Heritage Area and other critical values within and surrounding the master planned area.'